Link Preview

 Visual cues

-Links need to have at least two visual indications that they are interactive.
-Be sure to use a combination of color, underline, icons, and cursor change to let people know they can select a link.
+Links need to have at least two visual indications that they’re interactive.
+Be sure to use a combination of cues like color, underline, icons, focus, and cursor change to let people know they can select a link.

 Content